matteo14c/HaploCoV/README.md

 * *--outdir*  defaults to "./metadata", output directory.
 This directory will hold the main output files, including lists of high frequency alleles.

 ### Execution
-A typical run of align.pl should look something like:
+A typical run of computeAF.pl should look something like:
 `perl computeAF.pl --file linearDataSorted.txt ` (where linearDataSorted.txt is is the file with metadata in HaploCoV format) The output will be stored in the directory specified by --outdir (defaults to ./metadata), and will include:
 * allele frequency matrices for all the countries and macro-geographic areas (suffix \_AFOT.txt)
 * three files containing the lists of high frequency allele, showing a frequency above the user defined threshold for more that the timespan set by the usrer, at global (global_list.txt), macro-areas(area_list.txt) and country (country_list.txt) level

-### High frequency alleles files
+### High frequency alleles files from the github repo
 Any of global_list.txt, area_list.txt or country_list.txt can be used to provide the list of allele variants used to "expand" lineages/sub-lineages of SARS-CoV-2 by augment.pl.
 Please see Chiara et al 2022 for a detailed discussion of the implications.
+A copy of each of these files can also be found in the HaploCoV github repository, and each is updated/regenerated to incorporate new data on a weekly basis (every Wednesday).
+If you do not want to compute high frequency alleles yourself, you can download the files directly from *github*.
+On a unix system this can be done by using the wget command.
+For example

 ## #3 Derive novel groups